 Hey, second place isn’t all bad.
 Sporting goods sales were eclipsed by only one vertical this year: outdoor retailers, which were up +20.9% from the 2020 retail holiday.
 The sporting goods vertical has seen some exciting tech developments in recent years, which were accelerated by the pandemic.
 Home workouts skyrocketed and, as various COVID variants continue to assault the masses, investments in creative home workout offerings are on the rise.

 Perhaps the most notable and futuristic tech investment is the rise of home fitness mirrors. athletic companies like Lululemon are doubling down on smart mirrors.
 Although Lululemon made a significant investment in smart fitness startup, Mirror, for $500 million in 2020, it’s not the only fitness company making a big investment in innovative tech.
 The global smart sports equipment market is anticipated to reach $5.44 Billion in 2030, with a revenue CAGR of 9.2% between 2020 and 2030.
 We’re living in an era of plagues… many fitness retailers will soon add creative livestream options to their offerings.

 From plague doctors to giant flower adornments, holiday season shopping has never looked stranger.
 Stocking the right products to help consumers embrace their inner darkness can help keep your business in the black this retail 2022 holiday season.
 Know what else can help your retail profits skyrocket?
-A retail PLM that lets your team share data internally, and with external partners.
+A Unified Product Collaboration Platform that lets your team share data internally, and with external partners.